 Elevation Gain: 2,800ft+

-AllTrails Link: Click Here
+AllTrails Link: All Trails Link Click Here

 Description: This is the full loop of Kennesaw Mountain.
 Starting with a climb up and over the mountain the trail then turns to rolling hills with plenty of tree cover except for a few beautiful (and hot) open meadows.
 On the return the trail goes around the mountain vs back up and over.